How to Start a House Cleaning Business

 A business license (also called an occupational license) is basically a permit that allows you to conduct business in your local jurisdiction.
 When you apply and are approved, you will be authorized to conduct your business in the specified geographical area.

 For instance, the city municipality in my area requires what they call a ‘Business Tax’.
 It is their version of an occupational license.
-For a residential cleaning company the ‘tax’ is $50.
+For a residential cleaning company, the ‘tax’ is $50.
 Which really is not very much.

 Not all states and municipalities require this, and if they do the costs are minimal.
 But it is very important that you verify the information.

-6. Get Business Insurance and/or Bonding
+7. Get Business Insurance and/or Bonding

 You will want to get business insurance for your cleaning business.
 Accidents happen, we don’t like to admit it, but they do!

-In the cleaning industry we clean many different surfaces and around lots of possible break-a-bles that you’ll want to make sure you will not be liable to repair or replace any of that damage.
+In the cleaning industry, we clean many different surfaces and around lots of possible break-a-bles that you’ll want to make sure you will not be liable to repair or replace any of that damage.
 That is why insurance is a very important piece of your cleaning business.

 Business Insurance is not as expensive as you may think.

-When you first start a cleaning business, it may seem easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.
+When you first start a house cleaning business, it may seem easy to cut costs and/or corners by not obtaining insurance, but it can really cost you in the end.

-I was really nervous about this step, that I put it off to the very end.
+I was really nervous about this step, so I put it off to the very end.
 But once I called around for quotes, I realized it really wasn’t!